snap-one/docs-driverworks-api/source/includes/6_encryption/_5-GenerateCSR_ECC.md

 ## GenerateCSR ECC

 This API will generate a certificate signing request (CSR) which, when sent to a certificate authority, will return a digital identity certificate that meets the encryption criteria defined by Elliptic-curve cryptography (ECC) standard.
 The use of this API assumes a thorough knowledge of public-key cryptosystems and the ECC cryptosystem definition.
+The driver needs to send CSR off to a service that can sign and return the certificate.
+That step is left up to the driver writer.

 ###### Available in 3.1.2.